Divyanshu-Bhatt/EE2100-Matrix-Theory/Assignment10/Assignment10.md

 ## Question 1

-$\underline{\textbf{NOTE:}}$ The property mentioned in the question holds only for real skew-symmetric matrices and we will show the proof for the same.
+$\underline{\textbf{NOTE:}}$ The property mentioned in the question holds only for real, skew-symmetric matrices and we will show the proof for the same.
 If we wanted to prove this property for complex matrices, then $\mathbf{A}$ would have to be a skew-hermitian matrix.
 The structure of the proof would remain the same in both cases.

 Given $\mathbf{A}$ is a skew-symmetric matrix $\implies \mathbf{A}^{T} = - \mathbf{A}$.
 Now,